gelin/calendar-bot/README.md

 Type a new format string to set or /cancel
 ```

-Enter the format message to set this text as the new event format.
+Type the new format template and send it.
 See below the details of the formatting.

 ### /lang